approvals/ApprovalTests.cpp/doc/mdsource/UsingCatch.source.md

 This section describes the various ways of using Approval Tests with Catch 2.

-Approval Tests requires that a file called `catch2/catch.hpp` is found.
+Approval Tests requires that a file called the following is found:

+snippet: required_header_for_catch

 (Before v7.0.0, it required `Catch.hpp`)